Fenwick (department store): Current operations

 Fenwick has its headquarters at the original Fenwick department store in the centre of Newcastle upon Tyne.
 The company operates eight outlets across England (January 2024): Newcastle upon Tyne, Bracknell, Brent Cross Shopping Centre in London, Canterbury, Colchester, Kingston upon Thames, Royal Tunbridge Wells and York as well as online.

-In 2022, the Bond Street store was put up for sale at £500 million, listed as a 'redevelopment opportunity' after the COVID-19 pandemic failed plans for the Fenwick family to sell the chain entirely.
+In 2022, the Bond Street store was put up for sale at £500 million, listed as a 'redevelopment opportunity' after the COVID-19 pandemic foiled plans for the Fenwick family to sell the chain entirely.
 The store will close in February 2024.

 The London Head Office is now located on 103 Wigmore Street, 2nd Floor, W1U 1QS.

 Fenwick Newcastle

 The original and flagship store in the group occupies a large site in the centre of Newcastle upon Tyne.
 The store has expanded many times since its foundation in 1882 and now consists of several interconnected buildings with entrances onto Northumberland Street, Eldon Square, Monument Metro Station and Blackett Street.

 Fenwick offers a wide range of goods and services with a focus on premium and luxury products.

 It is one of few department stores in the UK to retain a food hall.
 This was refurbished in 2015.

 The store is known locally for its extravagant Christmas window displays, filled with detailed sets and sophisticated moving figures, which have appeared since 1971.

 In 2022, Fenwick announced an investment of £40 million over the next five years in the refurbishment of its Newcastle, flagship, adding two new atria and renovating the beauty hall and accessories area.

+In July 2026, Fenwick partnered with Savour Bakery, an artisan bakery and patisserie based in neighboring Gateshead.
+Under the agreement, Savour established a dedicated presence at the Newcastle store, bringing its selection of pastries to the department store.